-As part of this intervention, we focus on enhancing ill-equipped public health facilities and training low-skilled medical workers in high caseload delivery points.
-Nurse mentoring involves a comprehensive six-week training cycle that is imparted to the labor room staff of these facilities.
+The nurse mentoring intervention focuses on enhancing ill-equipped public health facilities and training low-skilled medical workers in high caseload delivery points.
+It involves a comprehensive six-week training cycle that is imparted to the labor room staff of these facilities.
 The training ranges from labor room organization to complication management.
-The nurse mentors use a combination of theoretical and bedside teaching methods with the help of simulations on models.
+The nurse mentors use theoretical and bedside teaching methods with the help of simulations on models.
 Clear protocols are displayed in each labor room, and a thorough check is carried out to ensure that they adhere to government guidelines.